 Not yet restored is the first floor.
 The rooms in the holiday flat on the first floor (downstairs living room and bedroom) are in good condition:

-Remi, the host will sort out, give away, restore, possibly sell, dispose of, objects of the house.
-If you are interested, you are welcome to arrange an inspection with him.
+I will sort out, give away, restore, possibly sell, dispose of, objects of the house.
+If you are interested, you are welcome to arrange an inspection with me.